kovalj/election/README.md

 # election
-DApp for voting on Ethereum
+DApp for voting on the Ethereum
 # election